Broken Statues book cover

 Eleven tales of gods, monsters, and the choices that haunt us, woven from the history and mythology of Eastern Europe.

-The tone is literary and character-driven, with bittersweet endings that linger.
+Broken Statues is a collection of eleven standalone dark fantasy stories.
 These are stories about legacy, love, loss, meaning, and power, told through the eyes of warriors, gods, peasants, and rulers.

 The Stories